MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-22h2-release.md

 ### Bulk editing in modern lists

 SharePoint Server Subscription Edition Version 22H2 improves the bulk editing experience for list items in the modern lists.
-The users can now select multiple list items in a modern list and then click the new **Edit** button in the list toolbar.
+The users can now select multiple list items in a modern list and then click new **Edit** in the list toolbar.
 This will open an expanded editing pane where the user can update fields for all the selected list items at once.

 To learn more about this feature, see [Bulk edit list item properties (microsoft.com)](https://support.microsoft.com/en-us/office/bulk-edit-list-item-properties-1521a373-b011-4a26-8fc9-016b491ee932).

 ### Column formatting enhancement

 SharePoint Server Subscription Edition Version 22H2 allows you to customize how fields in SharePoint lists and libraries are displayed to the users.
-This feature gives you the capability to visualize data in a variety of different ways to meet your needs, from applying color and other formatting to quickly understand the data at a glance, to powerful custom actions based on the state of the data.
+This feature gives you the capability to visualize data in various different ways to meet your needs, from applying color and other formatting to quickly understand the data at a glance, to powerful custom actions based on the state of the data.
 With a rich and flexible set of potential customizations, column formatting makes working with SharePoint lists and libraries much more engaging.
-This feature enhances the column formatting capabilities of the modern UX by adding suppport for Excel-style expressions and also supports Abstract Syntax Tree (AST) expressions.
+This feature enhances the column formatting capabilities of the modern UX by adding support for Excel-style expressions and also supports Abstract Syntax Tree (AST) expressions.
 Column formatting.

 To learn more about this feature see, [Use column formatting to customize SharePoint](/sharepoint/dev/declarative-customization/column-formatting).